mrm-commerce/magento-coding-standard-phpcs/README.md

 ```

 ## FAQ
+### PHPCS suggests changes that are not compatible with the PHP version I'm using on my project
+Ensure that you are running PHPCS using the same PHP version that's used in your project.
+For example, if a remote server hosting your Magento website runs PHP 7.3, you should not use 7.4 locally.
+Some sniffs will detect your PHP version and will react accordingly.
+Be aware that the PHP version that you defined
+in project settings will be ignored and the actual PHP version you run your project on will be used.

 ### PHPCBF automatically adds syntax that's not compatible with my PHP version
 Ensure that you are running PHPCBF/PHPCS using the same PHP version that's used in your project.
 Some sniffs will detect your PHP version and will react accordingly.